arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

     min_score, key_len = None, None

     # We check for chunk lengths from 2 till the half the length of the
     # plain text.
-Here we assume that the Ecryption Key had to be
+Here we assume that the Encryption Key had to be
-    # repeated atleast twice to match the length of the plaintext
+    # repeated at least twice to match the length of the plaintext
     for klen in range(2, math.ceil(len(text)/2)):

         # We create chunks such that length of each chunk if `klen`